Headlines

 Amelia Islander Magazine published the story written by Mandy Haynes in their February 2021 issue on how Beach Junki was established as a 501(c)3 nonprofit.

 Amelia Sea Turtle’s story was published in the May 5, 2021 edition of the News-Leader.
-Amelia Sea Turtle is the first installment of our Washed Up Project.
 Marla Mcdaniels writes the story on how the dream to create Amelia Sea Turtle became a reality.

 Our annual Earth Day Event to welcome nesting sea turtles was featured on the front page of the April 2023 edition of the News-Leader.
 We had over 50 volunteers sign up for beach clean up and to learn more about sea turtle nesting season.